 Key Questions to Consider During Data Transfer

-- Are all parties on the same page regarding when data transfer will take place?
+- Are all parties on the same page regarding when data transfer will occur?

-- Is there a clear POC at your old hosting provider and at your new hosting provider?
+- Is there a clear POC at your old hosting provider and your new hosting provider?

 - Are there any major initiatives or high-traffic events planned during or around the planned migration timelines?